sethkor/lexbelt/README.md

    ├──bots
    └──monobot
 ```
+When using the provision command for a mono bot, the `--name` flag is optional.
+If it is not present `lexbelt` will use the `lexBotName` in the monobot specification file.

 You can take a look at examples/yaml/monobot/OrderFlowersMono.yaml to see an example monobot yaml file like so:
 ```